Making your option choices in school? Get inspired andpick the future you want

 You’d use this information to make discoveries in a wide range of fields from medicine to agriculture, making discovering that improve health and wellbeing or help tackle climate change.
 You could work in research, teaching, industry or the NHS.

-• Teach genetics at a university
+• teaching genetics at a university

-• Write reports for other professionals
+• writing reports for other professionals

 If you teach at a university you’d give lectures and supervise students.